sysgears/pinyarn/README.md

 yarn dlx pinyarn 4cd0bba
 ```

-to use Yarn 2 from commit sha 4cd0bba
+to use Yarn 2+ from commit sha 4cd0bba

 # How it works

 `pinyarn` computes URLs of Yarn and its plugins from where they can be downloaded and
-generates two files:
-  - `.pinyarn.js` - a script to download Yarn and plugins from these URLs
+generates `.pinyarn.js` - a script to download Yarn and plugins from these URLs.
+The URLs will be placed in the `config` variable at the top of `.pinyarn.js`.
-  - `.pinyarn.json` - configuration file with URLs and GitHub access tokens having public_repo permission

-GitHub access tokens used only when you use unreleased Yarn 2 version from GitHub Actions build artifacts.
-You can generate your own list of GitHub access tokens, the
-only requirement to them is that they have `public_repo` permission.
-Please
-note that each token must be split into two or more pieces to prevent GitHub to autorevoke it. `.yarnrc.js` will pick the token from the list at random each time it will be needed to lower down chance of GitHub request throttling.
+GitHub access tokens used only when you use unreleased Yarn 2+ version from GitHub Actions build artifacts.
+You can generate your own list of GitHub access tokens and put them inside `config` variable at the top of `.pinyarn.js`, the only requirement to them is that they have `public_repo` permission.
+Please note that each token must be split into two or more pieces to prevent GitHub to autorevoke it. `.yarnrc.js` will pick the token from the list at random each time it will be needed to lower down chance of GitHub request throttling.

 `pinyarn` modifies your `.yarnrc.yml` by setting `yarnPath` to point to `.pinyarn.js`.
 Each time Yarn is run it launches the script pointed to by `yarnPath`. `.pinyarn.js`
 thus receives the control first and checks whether correct version of Yarn and plugins have been downloaded and if not downloads them, removes incorrect versions if any and